masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

 .. method:: tasklet.set_atomic(flag)

-   This method is used to construct a block of code within which the tasklet will not be auto-scheduled when pre-emptive scheduling.
+   This method is used to construct a block of code within which the tasklet will not be auto-scheduled when preemptive scheduling.
 It is useful for wrapping critical sections that should not be interrupted::

      old_value = t.set_atomic(1)
      # Implement unsafe logic here.
      t.set_atomic(old_value)

-   Note that this will also prevent involountary thread switching, i.e. the thread will hang on to the `GIL` for the duration.
+   Note that this will also prevent involuntary thread switching, i.e. the thread will hang on to the `GIL` for the duration.

 .. method:: tasklet.bind_thread([thread_id])

-   Rebind the tasklet to the current thread, or a stackless python thread with the given *thread_id*.
+   Rebind the tasklet to the current thread, or a Stackless Python thread with the given *thread_id*.

    This is only safe to do with just-created tasklets, or soft-switchable tasklets.
 This is the case when a tasklet has just been unpickled.
 Then it can be useful in order to hand it off to a different thread for execution.

+   The relationship between tasklets and threads is :doc:`covered elsewhere
+   <threads>`.

 .. method:: tasklet.set_ignore_nesting(flag)